deanwampler/JustEnoughScalaForSpark/README.md

 However you started Spark Notebook, you'll see a line in the terminal like this:

 ```
-[info] play - Listening for HTTP on /0:0:0:0:0:0:0:0:9000
+[info] play - Listening for HTTP on /0:0:0:0:0:0:0:0:9001
 ```

-It might show port 9001 or similar.
-Open your browser to [localhost:9000](http://localhost:9000/) or the port shown, if different.
+It might show another port, but 9001 is the current default used by Spark Notebook.
+Open your browser to [localhost:9001](http://localhost:9001/) or the port shown, if different.
 The UI has a **SPARK NOTEBOOK** banner and shows several directories and notebooks for sample applications that come with the application.

 > **NOTES:**
-> If you are using Docker with the `-p 9000:9000` option, but the `[info]` line shows a _different_ port, e.g., `9001`, then `control-c` to kill the process and restart, replacing `9000` with the actual port used.
+> If you are using Docker with the `-p 9001:9001` option, but the `[info]` line shows a _different_ port, e.g., `9001`, then `control-c` to kill the process and restart, replacing `9001` with the actual port used.
-> If you are using Docker and you didn't use the `-p 9000:9000` option, replace `localhost` with your Docker image IP address.
-On Windows or Mac OSX, use the command `docker-machine ls` or `docker-machine env` to see what it is.
+> If you are using Docker and you didn't use the `-p 9001:9001` option, replace `localhost` with your Docker image IP address.
+Use the command `docker-machine ls` or `docker-machine env` to see what it is.

 Now we need to load the tutorial in Spark Notebook.